 Telepresence systems should provide effective resolutions between 25 CPD and 50 CPD.

-{Editor’s note: A definition of CPD should be located and added to the definitions and references section.}

 …

 7.3.4 Reverberation time

+{Contributor’s note: The proposed values for Reverberation time appear consistent with P Suppl.16.}

 Reverberation time should be typically between 0.3 and 0.4 seconds, but at a minimum of 0.2 seconds, when measured in the 125 Hz-4 kHz octave bands.
 Such values would apply to medium size meeting rooms with a volume of approximately 100 m3 or less.
 For larger meeting rooms, a slightly higher reverberation time would be acceptable.

 This represents somewhat lower reverberation times than it is usual in meeting rooms today, but these values are absolutely attainable in practice.